irtiza1999/irtiza1999/README.md

 ### Hi there, I'm [Md.
 Irtiza Hossain!](https://mdirtizahossain.netlify.app) 👋

-## I'm a Student and Developer!!
+## I'm a Computer Science Student at Brac University and a self taught Developer!!

 - ✔ I’m currently learning everything 😢
-- 🥅 2021 Goals: Contribute to Open Source projects
+- 🥅 2021 Goals: Make 2000+ contribution to github and contribute to Open Source projects 🧨🧨
 - ⚡ Hobbies: I love to create new projects and play games.
   <br />
   <br />